Stress Leave in Nova Scotia: Eligibility, Duration, Application in 2026

 Changes in stress leave in Nova Scotia regulations during the pandemic

-The pandemic has led to some important changes in how stress leave in Nova Scotia is handled:
+The pandemic has led to 4 important changes in how stress leave in Nova Scotia is handled:

 • Emergency Leave: In response to COVID-19, Nova Scotia introduced unpaid emergency leave.
 This can be used for various pandemic-related reasons, including stress due to COVID-19 concerns.